 |5||Morrisville State College||Morrisville, New York|

 For example, the need for Forensic Science Technicians is expected to rise by 14%.
 The expected job growth rate for Police Officers and Sheriffs is 5%.
-When it comes to detectives and investigators, the need is expected to rise by 8%, with the need for probation officers rising by an expected 3%
+When it comes to detectives and investigators, the need is expected to rise by 8%, with the demand for probation officers growing by an expected 3%

 Below is our list of the best Criminal Justice colleges in New York, based on tuition and required credit hours.
 Here is a list of the top 15 Criminal Justice colleges in New York.